It is definitely a lot smaller than eBay in terms of membership size, but this is one of the things that make Etsy special.

 You may wish to add some information about your geographic location too, especially if you are generating content about travel.

-Maybe you’ve been in the food business for a few years and that’s why you started a healthy eating area on Instagram.
+Maybe you’ve been in the food business for a few years and that’s why you started a healthy eating-themed Instagram account.
 Or maybe you’ve been running marathons and are trying to incorporate better eating habits into your active lifestyle.

 To increase your chances of being selected as an influencer, you should sign up with as many social media marketing agencies as you can find.